DmitryKhryukin/ipconnecttracker/README.md

 - PostgreSQL (with streaming replication: primary and replica)
 - RabbitMQ
 - Flyway for database migrations
-- `WriterService`: a .NET Core backend that listens for incoming events and persists them to PostgreSQL.
+- `WriterService`: a .NET Core backend that listens for incoming events and writes them to PostgreSQL.
+- `ReaderService.Api`: a .NET Web API for querying connection history

 ---